maneshthankappan/-MC-MitM-Attack-Dataset/README.md

 ## MC-MitM Improved Variant Attack Signatures
 During MC-MitM improved variant attacks, we use 11 as the rogue channel while the real channel is 1 since the real AP is operating on channel 1.
 Following are the details of the dataset or network trace files
-1. "Network-traffc-flow-real-channel" means the captured traffic on real channel.
+1. "Network-traffc-flow-real-channel" is the captured traffic on legitimate channel.
 This traffic flow can be [viewed online on cloudshark](https://www.cloudshark.org/captures/2799fd9a88d6).
-2. "Network-traffc-flow-rogue-channel" means the captured traffic on rogue channel.
+2. "Network-traffc-flow-rogue-channel" is the captured traffic on rogue channel.
 This traffic flow can be [viewed online on cloudshark](https://www.cloudshark.org/captures/7efff27036ad).

 ### A. Filters to identify stage 1 attack traffic